ecmwf/IonBeam/ionbeam-client/README.md

 )
 ```

-Run it under `run_source` like a data source.
-The event is acknowledged only after the handler returns; raising leaves it pending for redelivery, and a revisable window that rebuilds arrives as a fresh event, so handlers must be idempotent.
-Replicas sharing an `exporter_name` split the event stream between them.
+Run an exporter with `run_source`, as for a data source.
+The client acknowledges an event after the handler returns.
+If the handler raises an exception, the event remains pending for redelivery.
+A revision is delivered as a new event, so handlers must be idempotent.
+Replicas that share an `exporter_name` divide that exporter's events between them.